 - Make a new finding,

 - Impose outcomes (from the relevant Schedule of Outcomes), and/or

 - Refer the matter back to the original decision maker to be re-heard in whole or in part (Academic Board Regulations, Part 11).

-Where the only successful ground of appeal is the outcome (i.e. the penalty) was manifestly excessive/ inappropriate/ not available in the circumstances, or the outcome was too severe (for actions that breached procedure before T1 2021), the UAC may vary the outcome (penalty) but may not vary the decision of finding the allegation proven.
-The decision of the University Appeals Committee is final within Deakin University.
+Where the only successful ground of appeal is the outcome (i.e. the penalty) was manifestly excessive/ inappropriate/ not available in the circumstances, the UAC may vary the outcome (penalty) but may not vary the decision of finding the allegation of breach to be substantiated.
+The UAC’s decision is final within the University.

-- Attend the UAC hearing with you (if a hearing is granted), and
+- Attend the UAC hearing with you (if a hearing is granted).

 - Provide support and advice during any stage of the appeals process.